Morningstar88/X/A_New_Script_MASTER.md

 ### How can I raise 500USD?

-We train you to use Ketto, Patreon, and othe crowdfundign sites, from zero. no experience necessary.
+We train you to use Ketto, Patreon, and othe crowdfunding sites, from zero.
+No experience necessary.

+### Why should I use you?

+You can crowdfund on your own, but we help you learn how to write a pitch, take pictures, and promote your site.
+Training is free, or low cost...
+Our teachers are donor supported.

 ### What is open source?